samchungy/seek-coding-challenge/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A Cart Web API for Seek's Coding Challenge
+A Cart Microservice for Seek's Coding Challenge

 ### Built With
 * Node.js 12